llevi/smcal/README.md

-# Smart calculator written in python
+# Smart Calculator - A Command-Line calculator with unit conversion support

-Modules contains keywords which recognised by the code.
+multiple operations supported at one statement
+Unit conversion works with keywords
-Only 2 keywords can be passed in a satement and needs to be in the same module
+Only 2 keywords can be passed in a statement and needs to be in the same module

-## Current modules
+## Currently supported unit types:
 - length
 - currency